blakkisrud/BELL/README.md

 As of now, each small snippets are distributed in its own directory, with contained documentation and example data.
 We will see in the future if this is shareable or I just use it for bookeeping.

+As of _right_ now it is simply a way to share some stuff under version control, hei Ragnar!

 If any comments, please direct them to johbla@ous-hf.no